Principles of landscape gardening

 2. Focal point:

-In every garden there is a center of attraction which is generally and architectural features focused as a point of interest.
+There is a center of attraction generally and architectural features focused on as a point of interest in every garden.

 3. Mass effect:

-The use of one general form of plant material in large number in one place is done to have mass effect.
+The use of one general form of plant material in a large number in one place is done to have a mass effect.
 Such mass arrangements do not become monotonous.

-The different components of the garden should much harmoniously with each other.
-To achieve unity between the house and the garden it is a common practice to train creepers on the front porch, which cover rudeness machinery work and also bring the house closer to the nature.
-For the same reason foundation planting are also done.
+The different components of the garden should fit much harmoniously with each other.
+To achieve unity between the house and the garden, it is common to train creepers on the front porch, which covers the rudeness of machinery work and brings the house closer to nature.
+For the same reason, foundation planting is also done.
 It means the planting of bushy plants near the foundation of the house.

 Every garden should appear larger than its actual size.
-One way of achieving this is to keep vast open space, preferable under lawn and restricts the plantings in the periphery normally avoiding any planting in the center.
-If any planting has to be done in the center the choice should be a tree, which branches at a higher level on the trunk or the lower branches are removed and not a bushy shrub.
+One way of achieving this is to keep vast open space, preferably under the lawn, and restrict the periphery plantings, usually avoiding any planting in the center.
+If any planting has to be done in the center, the choice should be a tree, which branches at a higher level on the trunk or the lower branches are removed and not a bushy shrub.
 Such planting will not obstruct the view or make the garden smaller than its size.
 Another way of creating space is that paths in a garden are gradually narrowed.

 6. Divisional lines:

-In a landscape garden there should not be any hard and fast divisional lines.
-But there is the necessity of dividing or rather screening a compost pit or mali’s quarter or a vegetable garden from the rest of the garden.
-Divisional lines should be artistic with gentle curve.
-This lines should harmonize with one another.
+In a landscape garden, there should not be any hard and fast divisional lines.
+But there is the necessity of dividing or instead screening a compost pit or mali’s quarter or a vegetable garden from the rest of the garden.
+Divisional lines should be artistic with a gentle curve.
+These lines should harmonize with one another.

 7. Proportion and scale:

-The surface character of a garden is referred as a texture.
-The texture of the ground, leaves of a tree or shrub which all determine the overall effect of the ground.
-The texture of rugged to looking ground can be improved by laying small pebbles from the river beds, if establishment of a lawn out of question.
+The surface character of a garden is referred to as a texture.
+The texture of the ground, leaves of a tree or shrub all determine the overall effect of the ground.
+The rugged to looking ground texture can be improved by laying small pebbles from the river beds if establishing a lawn out of the question.

 9. Time and light:

-It is better to have masses of single color against a mixture of color.
-A bed of roses containing only a single color of say red, yellow or pink has got better beauty, than a bed containing a mixture of color.
+It is better to have masses of single color against a mixture of colors.
+A bed of roses containing only a single color of red, yellow, or pink has better beauty than a bed containing various colors.

-Every garden lovers has to invent his own style of gardening according to his budget, test and the nature of the site.
-A man can develop his own design only when he studies carefully all the vast garden style of the world and grasp the principles of them.
+Every garden lover has to invent his own gardening style according to his budget, test, and the nature of the site.
+A man can develop his own design only when he studies all the vast garden styles of the world carefully and follow their principles.